TheDiscordDude/HuffmanCompression/README.md

 ## How to use

 This program is used in  command line.
-There are 2 argumenst you can pass to the programm :
+There are 2 argument you can pass to the program :
 - The name of the file you wish to compress
 - Weither or not you want to the Huffman tree to be printed `Y/N`